schoolofcities/urban-data-storytelling/docs/notebooks/urban-data-visualization/maps-and-spatial-data-visualization/maps-and-spatial-data-visualization.md

 ![Map automated speeding tickets by location in Toronto in February 2025](img/toronto-speeding.png)

-For more ideas and ways on how we can classify and map numeric data via data-driven styles, check out our notebooks on ...
+For more ideas and ways on how we can classify and map numeric data via data-driven styles, check out our [notebook on choropleth maps](../choropleth-maps/choropleth-maps.md) (maps where areas are shaded based on data values)
-- insert here
-- insert here
-- insert here